 However, we found the points system in the app to be confusing.
 This was because points assigned to a food item differed depending on factors other than the characteristics of the food itself.
 And those differences depended on which of the many customized plans WW / WeightWatchers uses.
 So, you might find that some fresh fruit contains zero points assigned in your plan but does contain points in another user’s plan.
 These differences in the app made choosing food while shopping or in meal preparation difficult for us.

 In addition, the company seems to change its plans annually, which means you may have to relearn the program and app each year.
 Fortunately, though, we thought WW / WeightWatchers seems to be based on sound nutritional principles, so we thought we were healthy while using the app.

 You can use WW / WeightWatchers as both a web app and a mobile app for Android or iOS mobile devices.
 The app syncs with the WW / WeightWatchers Body Analysis Bluetooth Scale (made by Conair) and auto-tracks your weight for you.
 The app syncs with Fitbit, Google Fit and Withings activity trackers.

-WW / WeightWatchers’s paid account option starts off at $19.99 per month.
-You can also sign up for a 6-month membership upfront for $113.99.
+WW / WeightWatchers’s paid account option starts off at $23 per month or $276 per year (both billed monthly).
 The app is also included with all WW / WeightWatchers memberships.